 Pink flamingo fundraiser: Place a pink flamingo lawn ornament (or a “flock” of pink flamingos) in a person’s yard.
 Leave behind a note explaining your fundraiser and asking for a donation.
 If the person donates, they get to send the flamingo or flock of flamingos to another person’s yard.
 Your group should take charge of moving the flamingo or flock to the new address.
 (Get step-by-step instructions here.)

 Reverse offering: Put slips of paper listing items that you need for your trip in an offering plate (work gloves, snacks, tape measures, etc.).
 Have people draw a slip out of the offering plate and donate whatever item is listed on the slip.
 This is especially good if you will be running a VBS or if the partner site has asked for specific donations.
 Just make sure you have space in your suitcases or vehicles to take it all along!

 Keeping track of the donations your team receives is crucial.
 You should keep good records of donations to your team as a whole and to individual team members.
 Encourage your team members to track the donations themselves as well.
 This helps hold everyone accountable.

 Here are a few suggestions for maintaining an accurate record of your team’s finances:

 - Before you create your own donation management system, see if you can tap into the system your church uses for managing donations.

 - Consider tracking information like team member details, overall budgets, flight costs, and thank-you notes sent.

 - Use Microsoft Excel and Google Docs to easily track information about both individual team members and the group as a whole.

-- It is helpful to designate one person supervisor of your management system.
+- Designate one person to supervise your donation management system.